dogweather/forkful/content/en/haskell/dates-and-times/calculating-a-date-in-the-future-or-past.md

 weight: 26
 ---

-## What & Why?

-Calculating a future or past date means finding a date before or after a given number of days, months, or years from a specific starting point.
-Programmers do this for things like expiration dates, scheduling, or determining the time elapsed between events.

 ## How to:
 Haskell uses libraries like `time` to deal with dates.
 Here's how to add days or months to a date, or subtract them to find a past date.

 ```Haskell